 Camp was closed for capital improvements

-During this time, trees were harvested, the big field was expanded to 3x its size, bath houses were converted to lodges, the pond was dug, new pool was constructed, the Chapel was constructed, the dorm was built, Akiva Suites were constructed, the front gate was constructed, and the lake was dug
+During this time, trees were harvested, the big field was expanded to 3x its size, bath houses were converted to lodges, the pond and lake were dug, and new construction was started for the pool, the chapel, the dorm, Akiva Suites, and the front gate

 June 2015